 If you face some issues in installing the Elasticsearch in Linux and getting Elasticsearch service failed.
 You need to make Configuration Settings of Elasticsearch file.

 I will tell you what you need to do.
 It’s very important to make these changes.
-If you’re facing issue in Starting Elasticsearch Service.
+If you’re facing issues in Starting Elasticsearch Service. so

 Check Out: Install Elasticsearch Using Source Code

 Let’s begin with Elasticsearch.yml file so

 1. You need to define a Cluster name so